 Herod was convinced that John the Baptist had returned from the dead.
 He had been arrested by Herod for calling him to repent for taking his brother's wife for himself.
 As the herald for Jesus, John went first calling people to repent and he did so for all men.
 It didn't make any difference whether it was a common man or even the king as John simply focused on his purpose.
 There are a great many people, today, who will loudly proclaim the gospel as long as it is in a church.
 Many times, they will not stand up and preach the truth in the streets or in the halls of power.
 If we want to be true heralds for the return of Jesus Christ, we must faithfully proclaim the gospel even to people that don't want to hear it.

-So Herodias nursed a grudge against John and wanted to kill him.
-But she was not able to, because Herod feared John and protected him, knowing him to be a righteous and holy man.
-When Herod heard John, he was greatly puzzled; yet he liked to listen to him.
+So Herodias had a grudge against him and wanted him put to death.
+But this she could not accomplish, because Herod stood in awe of Yochanan and protected him, for he knew that he was a tzaddik, a holy man.
+Whenever he heard him, he became deeply disturbed; yet he liked to listen to him.

 Herodias wanted to kill John because she wanted to change husbands for wealth and power.
 Herod protected him because he new that he was holy and wanted to hear more of the gospel.
 God was simply giving John time to reach the king.